Director: Paul Mercier

 Greenhouse Club (Mrs. Tafelski)

 The clubs efforts center around restoration of the Greenhouse and increased appreciation of botany/horticulture.
-We usually meet on Tuesdays after school in Room B212 or in the greenhouse as they are across from each in the B Hall.
+We usually meet on every other Tuesday after school in Room B212 or in the greenhouse as they are across from each in the B Hall.

 Guys’ & Girls’ Club (Mrs. Urbanowicz)